hyphacoop/handbook/co-operative.md

 As every member holds a dual position as both a member and an employee of Hypha, they must make a distinction between *member duties* and *employee work*.
+Our bylaws do not allow for members to be contractors and we currently do not employ *dependent contractors*.
 Members are expected to acknowledge these components of their relationship with Hypha by signing the *Membership Acknowledgement*.

 Employees, as well as contractors and collaborators engaged in certain initiatives with Hypha, are expected to sign an *Employee and Contractor Intellectual Property Agreement* and comply with [tax obligations as applicable to them](https://handbook.hypha.coop/finance.html#gsthst-rt).
-Hypha currently does not employ anyone as *member-contractor* or *dependent contractor*.

 As a worker co-operative, there are specific conditions regarding members and employees, addressed in Article [1], [144.1] and [145] of the [*Ontario Co-operative Corporations Act*][coop-act].